Swathi-Karanth/Resume-extraction-and-candidate-job-matching/README.md

 For each job description, calculate the cosine similarity between its embedding and the embeddings of the CVs.
 Rank CVs based on this similarity for each job description.
 List the top 5 CVs for each job description based on the highest similarity scores.

-(fyi, I've cleared the output cells to avoid lengthy blocks of output.)